-SINS may present for the first time after uneventful ocular surgery with a variable latent period that varies from one day to 40 years.1 The area of scleral melt develops adjacent to the surgical wound site with a possibility of the entire involvement of the anterior segment.^{1,2} Besides, it may be the first manifestation of systemic autoimmune disease.7 Autoimmunity or hypersensitivity is the etiological factor behind the development of SINS.
-This is attributed to the results of immunofluorescence techniques that show immune complexes in and around the walls of episcleral vessel and successful treatment with systemic immunosuppressive regimes.6 A review revealed that serological markers for connective tissue diseases are not present in about 38% of patients with SINS.1 Also, a clinicopathologic study reported that about 10% of patients who presented with SINS did not have any systemic autoimmune diseases.7
+SINS may present for the first time after uneventful ocular surgery with a variable latent period that varies from 1 day to 40 years (1).
+The area of scleral melt develops adjacent to the site of the surgical wound with a possibility of the entire involvement of the anterior segment (1, 2).
+Besides, it may be the first manifestation of systemic autoimmune disease (7).
+Autoimmunity or hypersensitivity is the etiological factor behind the development of SINS.
+This is attributed to the results of immunofluorescence techniques that show immune complexes in and around the walls of episcleral vessel (6) and to the successful treatment with systemic immunosuppressive regimes.
+A review by O' Donoghue et al. revealed that serological markers for connective tissue diseases are not present in about 38% of patients with SINS (1).
+Also, a clinicopathologic study by De la Maza et al. reported that about 10% of patients presented with SINS were not found to have any systemic autoimmune diseases (7).

-Scleral necrosis and melting are infrequent sequelae of ocular surgery with potentially devastating ocular consequences.1 This may appear after pterygium excision because of mitomycin C or adjunctive irradiation, leading to a delay in wound healing.^{2,4,5} Further, excessive cauterization is another cause of ischemic scleral necrosis.3 Since none of these etiologies were implicated in scleral melting and necrosis in our case, SINS was the most probable diagnosis.
+Scleral necrosis and melting are infrequent sequelae of ocular surgery with potentially devastating ocular consequences (1).
+This may appear after pterygium excision because of mitomycin C (5) or adjunctive irradiation that leads to a delay in wound healing (2, 4).
+Further, excessive cauterization is another cause of ischemic scleral necrosis (3).
+Since none of these etiologies were implicated in scleral melting and necrosis in our case, SINS was the most probable diagnosis.

-Surgical trauma can trigger the immune complexmediated vasculitis in a predisposed patient.
-At the site of trauma or injury, circulating immune complexes accumulate in the episcleral vessels and perforate scleral vessels leading to scleral destruction via inflammatory microangiopathy.^{7.8}
+Surgical trauma can trigger the immune complex-mediated vasculitis in a predisposed patient.
+At the site of trauma or injury, circulating immune complexes accumulate in the episcleral vessels and perforate scleral vessels (7) leading to scleral destruction via inflammatory microangiopathy (8).

-Necrotizing scleritis with signs of adjacent inflammation carries a worse visual prognosis and a high risk of complications, particularly scleral thinning.9 It is characterized by a localized patch or area of scleritis with severe acute congestion.
+Necrotizing scleritis with signs of adjacent inflammation is carrying a worse visual prognosis and a high risk of complications, particularly scleral thinning (9).
+It is characterized by a localized patch or area of scleritis with severe acute congestion.
 Inevitably, if left untreated it will progress to a patch of yellowish/grey sclera with a complete loss of scleral tissue.
-Thus, scleral edema with an overlying or nearby area of avascular episcleral tissue is strongly indicative and should be managed aggressively and promptly to prevent scleral necrosis and consequent perforation, especially in the early stages.9
+Thus, scleral edema with an overlying or nearby area of avascular episcleral tissue is strongly indicative and should be managed aggressively and promptly to prevent scleral necrosis and consequent perforation, especially, in early stages (9).

 Medical treatment of SINS includes immunosuppressive agents with oral steroids, methylprednisolone, and cyclophosphamide.
-Recently, tacrolimus has been used in patients not responding to cyclophosphamide or azathioprine.10-12 If the disease progress despite adequate medical treatment, surgical replacement of devitalized tissue such as corneal tissue grafts, tectonic scleral patch, and amniotic membrane grafts should be considered.11-13
+Recently, tacrolimus is used in patients not responding to cyclophosphamide or azathioprine (10-12).
+If the disease progress despite adequate medical treatment, surgical replacement of devitalized tissue such as corneal tissue grafts, tectonic scleral patch and amniotic membrane grafts should be considered (11-13).

-In our case, the patient presented with SINS approximately two weeks after pterygium excision with ischemia and melting of both conjunctival graft and underlying sclera.
-Fortunately, he has responded well over six weeks of medical treatment.
-A few similar cases of SINS after pterygium excision with conjunctival autograft have been reported.^{11,14,15}
+In our case, the patient presented with SINS approximately 2 weeks after pterygium excision with ischemia and melting of both conjunctival graft and underlying sclera.
+Fortunately, he has responded well over 6 weeks of medical treatment.
+A few similar cases of SINS after pterygium excision with conjunctival autograft have been reported (11, 14, 15).